 My philosophy about food is straightforward – it should be delicious and easy to prepare.
 I don’t claim that the recipes here are the “definitive” versions of dishes; they are “typical” versions that I enjoy cooking and work for me.
 Oh… and cooking should be fun, shouldn’t it?

-Don’t miss any of this month’s recipes!
-Make sure you subscribe to my RSS feed, my Facebook page, Twitter or my YouTube channel!
+Don’t miss any of my recipes!
+Make sure you subscribe to my RSS feed, my Facebook page, or my YouTube channel!